ahany/vehicle-detection-and-tracking/README.md

 After experimenting with different parameters, the winning combination in terms of accuracy was:

-`Color_space = 'YCrCb'
+`Color_space = 'YCrCb',
-Number of orientation bins (HOG): 10
+Number of orientation bins (HOG): 10,
-HOG pixels per cell: 8
+HOG pixels per cell: 8,
-HOG cells per block: 2
+HOG cells per block: 2,
-Channels to use: ALL
+Channels to use: ALL,
-Spatial binning dimensions: 32 x 32
+Spatial binning dimensions: 32 x 32,
-Number of histogram bins: 32`
+Number of histogram bins: 32

 The above parameters yielded an accuracy of `0.9883` on the test dataset.